Why is Self Care Vital?

 I’ve seen this play out again and again.

 Different environments same outcome.

-Dealing with very high levels of stress,loss and often PTSD within social services employees is very common.
-Why?
+Dealing with very high levels of stress, loss, and often traumatic stress within social services environments is very common.

-They are some of the strongest women in order to deal with the challenges in these environment.
+They are some of the strongest women in order to deal with the challenges in these environments.

-The bigger problem is that people either don’t realise this, or they will not admit it to themselves or others, which means they go untreated.
-We go numb.
+The bigger challenge is that people either don’t realise this or admit it to themselves or others, which means they go untreated.

 People take on so much emotion from others, trying their best to nurture and support people, that they invariably become ill themselves.

 I have witnessed this in many colleagues and experienced this myself with total adrenal burnout, which took me 2 years to recover from and a breast lump I knew I had for over a year before I finally had surgery.

 I didn’t feel that I could take time off work for myself.
 It seemed selfish.